cezaraugusto/chrome-location2/README.md

 # Respect environment overrides
 CHROME_FOR_TESTING_PATH=/custom/path/to/chrome npx chrome-location2

+# Print Chrome version instead of path (no exec by default)
+npx chrome-location2 --chrome-version

+# Allow executing the binary if metadata is unavailable (mainly Linux)
+npx chrome-location2 --chrome-version --allow-exec
 ```

 Exit behavior:

 - Prints the resolved path on success
 - Exits with code 1 and prints a guidance message if nothing suitable is found
+- When `--chrome-version` is used: prints version or exits with code 2 if not determinable without exec and `--allow-exec` was not provided

 Notes: